Warning: Scammers are posing as Paucitas! Click here for more information

 What an asset investigation by Paucitas delivers

 As a specialist firm for blockchain investigation, we map crypto assets in full.
 We combine on-chain analysis with the administration of wallets, exchanges and previous tax returns.
 In addition, we reconstruct the history of a portfolio: purchases, swaps, transfers between wallets and staking rewards.
-Furthermore, we deliver a report suitable for the tax authority, an accountant or a lawyer.
+Furthermore, we deliver a report suitable for the tax authority, an accountant or a law firm.

 This report has three functions.
 First, it provides peace of mind: today you know what you have, where it is and how it came about.
 In addition, it offers a fiscal basis for Box 3, regardless of the form in which the new act eventually enters into force.
 Furthermore, it serves as evidence when the tax authority asks questions based on DAC8 data.